Full Contest Details

 This year’s challenge runs from May 1st to 31st.
 To participate, you need to create a profile and log the trips you make each day using our online trip tracker tool.
 If you register with a workplace, your trips will count toward your workplace’s total score.
 If you register with a high school, your trips will count toward your school’s total score.
 If you did not register with either a workplace or a high school, your trips will just count toward your personal score.

 How to Coordinate:

 This year, there are three different types of coordinator roles: workplace coordinators, community group coordinators, and high school coordinators.
-For all, the key role is to engage others in your group, school, or workplace in the program!
+For all, the key role is to engage others in your group, school, or workplace in the challenge!
 Coordinator packages, plus lots of easy to use promotional materials that will get your group, school, or workplace geared up for the challenge, can be downloaded.
 Just click the link below!
-If you’d like printed flyers or posters delivered to your workplace, school, or community group, please contact Lindsay, Community Shifting Gears Coordinator @ GreenUP
+If you’d like printed flyers or posters delivered to your workplace, school, or community group, please contact Lindsay, Shifting Gears Coordinator @ GreenUP.

 How to Win:

 Workplaces and schools can complete against each other for the coveted Travel Wise awards.
 The scores are calculated based on the total number of participants and trips recorded, rather than the trip distance, as we do not want to favour longer commutes.
 Winners receive a certificate, an invitation to the Shifting Gears Wrap-Up Celebration and Awards Ceremony in June, and special recognition on Shifting Gears social media.
 The Travel Wise awards are distributed in the following categories:

 By logging trips, you may also qualify for some of our rewards and prizes.
 Prizes are awarded though a random draw from all qualified participants.
 No purchase is necessary.
 The contest is only open to individuals who live, work, or attend high school in the city of Peterborough, Ontario.